-Scarlet Macaws are one of the most intelligent bird species.
+- Scarlet Macaws are one of the most intelligent bird species.
 When in captivity, they are able to mimic words and sounds and learn tricks.
 Because of these abilities, they are often seen in pet bird shows.

-Studies have concluded that Scarlet Macaws have the intelligence to distinguish colors and shapes. with the right trainer, some of these birds can even perform simple math problems.
+- Studies have concluded that Scarlet Macaws have the intelligence to distinguish colors and shapes. with the right trainer, some of these birds can even perform simple math problems.

-Scarlet Macaws are said to have the intelligence of a 4-8 year old child with the emotional intelligence of a 2 year old.
+- Scarlet Macaws are said to have the intelligence of a 4-8 year old child with the emotional intelligence of a 2 year old.
 This means that they can be demanding and cranky and even throw temper tantrums if not given proper attention.

 Scarlet Macaw General Facts

-The Scarlet Macaw can often out live humans, in captivity they are known to live up to 80 years while in the wild they can live approximately 40-50 years.
+- The Scarlet Macaw can often out live humans, in captivity they are known to live up to 80 years while in the wild they can live approximately 40-50 years.

-Scarlet Macaws are very loud birds that make a variety of low-pitched sounds including squawks, screeches and screams that can carry for up to a couple of miles (kilometers).
+- Scarlet Macaws are very loud birds that make a variety of low-pitched sounds including squawks, screeches and screams that can carry for up to a couple of miles (kilometers).
 In the rainforest these vocalizations help them to make their presence know and call to their groups.

 - Because people will pay a lot of money to own the Scarlet Macaw, every year thousands are illegally trapped and smuggled without proper permits.
 The population has suffered a decline in areas were deforestation and illegal trapping are consistent.
 This has landed this bird on the list of endangered species.
 Some of the species of Macaws have already become extinct.

-During breeding season, which is between October and April, the birds can become very territorial and even aggressive.
+- During breeding season, which is between October and April, the birds can become very territorial and even aggressive.

-The Scarlet Macaw generally mates for life and nests high up in the cavities of deciduous trees.
+- The Scarlet Macaw generally mates for life and nests high up in the cavities of deciduous trees.
 The female usually lays 1 to 4 eggs and both male and females care for the young.

 Scarlet Macaw Descriptive Facts

-The Scarlet Macaw has beautiful bright colors of green, yellow, blue and red.
+- The Scarlet Macaw has beautiful bright colors of green, yellow, blue and red.
 This helps them to blend into their natural habitat in the rainforest.

-Weighing about 2.2 pounds (1 kilogram), the Scarlet Macaw, with a wingspan of over 3 feet (1 meter) is the largest parrot in the world.
+- Weighing about 2.2 pounds (1 kilogram), the Scarlet Macaw, with a wingspan of over 3 feet (1 meter) is the largest parrot in the world.

 - In addition to strong beaks, they have strong, flexible toes.
 They have two that point forward and two that point backwards that are used like hands to grab and move things.